 A major change during pregnancy is the 9-month pause on menstruation.
-Unfortunately, this is not permanent because eventually your period will return after childbirth.
-How and when your period comes back depends on a few different factors, but you may be asking whether it will be different.
+How and when your period after pregnancy returns depends on a few different factors, but you may be asking whether it will be different.
 Fibroids can also influence your period before and after you become pregnant, so it’s important to be aware of tell-tale symptoms.

 If you are wondering how your period changes after pregnancy, there is no hard and fast rule about when menstruation will begin after the birth of a child.
 However, the biggest influence on when your period will start is breastfeeding.
 Women who exclusively breastfeed their babies, meaning they do not supplement with formula, will generally not have their period for a few months up to the entire time they breastfeed.
 For women who do not breastfeed or breastfeed but supplement with formula, their periods usually return between four to eight weeks after childbirth.

 You may be wondering why breastfeeding has such a strong influence on your menstruation.
 When women lactate their bodies produce prolactin, a hormone essential to the production of breast milk.
 Prolactin can interfere with reproduction hormones resulting in your body not ovulating or releasing eggs.
 You will not have a period if your body does not release an egg for fertilization.
 This reaction to the prolactin hormone has been thought of as your body’s way to prevent pregnancy so your baby can receive all of the nutrients from your breastmilk.

 One thing to keep in mind is that just because you have not had your period after childbirth does not mean you cannot become pregnant.
 Before you period returns you will ovulate which means you will be able to conceive.
 Talking with your doctor is an important step during this time.